miklevin/MikeLev.in/_posts/2025-04-07-from-blog-to-book-ai-powered-ia.md

 ---
 title: "From Blog Chaos to Book Outline: An AI-Powered Information Architecture Journey"
 permalink: /futureproof/from-blog-to-book-ai-powered-ia/
-description: This article documents my journey to restructure my blog's information architecture and generate a book outline using AI analysis.
-While I initially explored local tools like Ollama and RAG via Open WebUI, I quickly pivoted to harnessing the massive multi-million token context windows offered by frontier models like Google's Gemini.
-I detail the iterative development of Python scripts (`context_foo.py`), heavily assisted by Claude, to precisely chunk and prepare my entire blog content for these large models.
-I then share my experiments feeding these large context files to Gemini 2.0 Flash and Gemini 2.5 Experimental, culminating in successfully generating a detailed, linked site topology map and book outline, showcasing a practical approach of using frontier AI's capabilities for large-scale content analysis.
+description: I document my journey to restructure my blog's information architecture and generate a book outline using AI.
+Initially exploring local tools like Ollama and RAG, I pivoted to using frontier models with massive token windows like Google's Gemini.
+With Claude's help, I developed Python scripts to prepare my blog content for these large models.
+My experiments with Gemini 2.0 Flash and 2.5 Experimental successfully generated a detailed site map and book outline, demonstrating how frontier AI can effectively analyze large-scale content.
 layout: post
 sort_order: 1
 ---